 To design the lenses, your Scleral Lens and Keratoconus Center at Issaquah Eyeworks eye doctor in Issaquah will take exact measurements of your cornea through a process called corneal topography.
 This process ensures that your personal pair of scleral lenses allows the right amount of light in and sits stably on the eye, thus offering superior vision, all-day ocular hydration, and increased comfort.

-Schedule an appointment with Dr. Les Lung, Dr. Teri Yoshimura, Dr. Rachael Barker, & Dr. Catherine Tsang and talk to us about getting fitted with scleral lenses.
+Schedule an appointment with Dr. Les Lung, Dr. Teri Yoshimura, Dr. Brittany Ng, & Dr. Catherine Tsang and talk to us about getting fitted with scleral lenses.

 Our practice serves patients from Issaquah, Seattle, Renton, and Redmond, Washington and surrounding communities.